 A stone marks the Francis M. Gaynor Park, 196 Glen Head Road.

 Neighborhood Park in the Town of Oyster Bay .

 In 1850, the Duryea starch factory, said to be one of the country’s largest industrial plants attracted hundreds of workers, many of whom settled in the hamlet.
 Glen Head also had an early brick factory, boat-building and other blue-collar crafts.
 Early in the century, Glen Head, a 1.6-square-mile unincorporated part of the town, attracted many Norwegian and Polish immigrants, but since World War II the influx has been largely Italian with an approximately 29% of total races living to the area.

 There were 1,717 housing units in Glen Head and it was all located in urbanized areas and none were located in a rural area.
-The homeownership rate is about 85.8%.
-Glen Head’s vacancy rate including seasonal lodging is about 2.1%.
-Average household size is 2.75 people.
-The Crabby Dan’s Restaurant is one of the famous restaurants in the area that serves the freshest sea food in town.
-Some of Crabby Dan’s signature dishes include Seafood Fra Diavolo.
-This pasta dish is chock full of mussels, clams, shrimp, scallops and Calamari in a spicy tomato sauce.
+The home-ownership rate is about 85%.
+Glen Head’s vacancy rate including seasonal lodging is about 2%.
+The average household size is 2.75 people.

 North Shore School offer quality education and nurture their students in learning and in the powers of mind and body.
 As of 2006, approximately 841 students attend North Shore High School.
 The school helps develop each child’s awakening into confident young adulthood that requires guided engagement with vital ideas and events of the past to realize fresh possibilities and discoveries for the future.